nuestrovincent/Property-Listing/README.md

-## Real Estate Management System (REMS)
+## Property Listing Website
-REMS is a simple PHP script based on Laravel that helps you to manage small or medium Real Estate business.
+Property Listing Website is a simple PHP script based on Laravel that helps you to manage small or medium Real Estate business.

 ### Frameworks
 1. Laravel 5.6